All Year: Yes

-Will you be our first helper/s or perhaps the first person from your part of the world to set foot in this area?
+Will you be the first person/people from your part of the world to set foot in this area?

 We are on a beautiful remote wilderness bush property that has a stream running through it which then flows into a river at the front of the property.
-Its very peaceful here and when the sun is shining it feels like paradise!
+Its a very peaceful valley and to us it feels like paradise!
 We live off the grid and are learning self reliance in food in our journey to self sufficiency.
-We are situated a 1˝ hour (55km) drive from Opotiki/shops.
-Or a 2˝ hour drive from Gisborne (see below).
+We are situated a 55km drive from Opotiki/shops.
+Or a 2˝ hour drive via Motu Road from Gisborne (see below).

 We offer you a truly unique opportunity to escape the 'modern' world for a while, for those who seek to get off the beaten track!
 This lifestyle offers the chance to learn many aspects of getting back to basics as in hands on, and growing your own food.

 We need your help now!
 All you need is an open mind and be easy-going (like us and our neighbours), a good level of fitness, a willingness to give anything a go and happily work as a team or independently.
 Bring your skills and knowledge and we'll do our best in task matching where possible.
-A love for Nature, and Animals is essential as we have a very energetic dog who loves to play.
+A love for nature and animals is essential.
+We have a very energetic dog who loves to play.

 Year round: Our main tasks are in our ever expanding vegetable gardens covering all aspects of growing food which varies from digging new beds right through to preserving crops, sowing seed to saving seed.
 We follow a blend of Bio-Intensive, Organic and Permaculture principles, are sustainably minded, and are ever learning as we go.
 Other tasks will vary as needed and may involve caring for and moving stock – sheep and cattle, fencing, helping out with building projects, painting/decorating, landscaping, potting up native tree seedlings, regenerative planting, clearing of unwanted vegetation and much more.
 Tasks will be flexible and weather dependent, and are based on 4 hours help per day in exchange for lunch/dinner and accommodation.

 YOUR ACOMMODATION is rustic, private, spacious and semi self-catering (for breakfast/hot drinks).
-There is a Queen bed, 2 single beds, a lounge/dinning area and a fireplace to keep cosy.
+There is a Queen bed, 2 single beds, a lounge/dinning area and a wood stove/fireplace to keep cosy and heat water for showers.
 It is set away from ours, has great views, and its own long drop toilet a short distance away.
-Hot showers are at our place as is a washing machine - both novel.
+There is a washing machine at our place.